ISO 23500 (International Organization for Standardization)

 The standard refers to various standards on the quality of fluids in haemodialysis and compiles those requirements and recommendations.

-In addition, a validation process for dialysis centres is introduced that can be applied to newly built or modified dialysis centres as well as for existing facilities.
+In addition, a validation process for dialysis centers is introduced that can be applied to newly built or modified dialysis centers as well as for existing facilities.

 The main topics of the validation process are:

 - controlling microbiological quality of dialysis water and dialysis fluid

 - controlling chemical quality of dialysis water and feed water

 A validation process that implemented and carried out successfully supports the avoidance of many hygienic risks in dialysis operation by identifying and controlling problems in advance.

 Monitoring and service activities allow early detection of critical trends that might compromise safety and functionality of the system and lead to correction in good time – without posing a risk to patients or operation.

 Terms and definitions (Source: ISO 23500:2011, 3.
 Terms and Definitions)